 Listening to fact and fiction and The poet, the children and the fantastical map are short articles originally published in Early Years Education Magazine about our work in Spinney Wild Woods - Words are powerful and playful.
 We use words to tell the truth and we use words to make things up; we often do both at the same time, and if we are allowed to, we begin early in life.
 I believe it’s part of our job as educators, to make time and opportunity not only for this to happen, but to listen carefully when it does, and to learn from our listening.
 Deb Wilenski

-Follow links for a shortened version of an article on adventuring and emotional exploration in Early Years Educator and a post on Fantastical worlds in the woods in the National Trust's blog Outdoor Nation.
+Here is a shortened version of an article on adventuring and emotional exploration in Early Years Educator.
 Recent evidence from research by Dr Nicola Walshe (Anglia Ruskin University) and Dr Elsa Lee (University of Cambridge) suggesting important outcomes for mental wellbeing from CCI work was presented in the form of this poster Supporting children’s well-being with art in nature: artist pedagogue perceptions at the European Educational Research Association Annual Conference in Copenhagen in August 2017.
 The evidence was also logged as part of the data collection for the House of Commons Debate: Effect of the arts on health in October 2017.

 Colleagues at Anglia Ruskin University are making a new Eco-capabilities Webinar Series.
 We worked together on the first which reflects on a CCI project with Mayfield Primary School and Under Fives Roundabout Preschool in 2018 - Lost Words and Found Connections - and has contributions from Nicola Walshe (ARU), Pippa Joyce and Jake Holt (Mayfield Primary School), Dana Harrison (Under Fives Roundabout Nursery), Filipa Pereira-Stubbs (CCI Artist), and Ruth Sapsed (CCI Director) .